 Are you working hard every day, but can’t figure out why you never seem to be able accomplish every task?
 Feeling frazzled and wondering if you’ll ever be able to get on top of all that you manage?
 Well, you are not alone!
-All home educators at some point feel that they are falling behind and are not meeting the demands of managing home, family, and homeschooling is a challenge we all face.
+At some point all home educators feel that they are falling behind.
+Meeting the demands of home, family, and homeschooling is a challenge we all face.

 Have you planned more things in your week than you can realistically fit?